webpy/webpy.github.com/tutorial3.md

 TODO: move the next paragraph over to install?

 To create a website with web.py you need to know the Python programming language and have it installed.
-Installation instructions for Python can be found at [http://python.org/][pacquiao vs margarito](http://mysmartblog.net/) .If you don't know if Python is installed on your system, open a terminal and type `python`.
+Installation instructions for Python can be found at [http://python.org/](http://python.org/) .If you don't know if Python is installed on your system, open a terminal and type `python`.
 A great starting point to learn Python is the official [tutorial] (http://docs.python.org/tut/tut.html).
 If you are new to programming in general, [Think Python] (http://www.greenteapress.com/thinkpython/) is a wonderful book to understand key concepts in programming.

 ## TOC